-- Each wheel has corresponding magnetic incremental encoder.
+- Each wheel has a corresponding magnetic incremental encoder.

 - Platform equipped with inertial sensors.

-A range of the robot depends mainly on the accumulators and implemented solutions for energy save.
-Initially it is assumed that robot can operate on area less than 0.5 hectare.
-Additionaly, robot can be load with 3 kg and a curb weight should be about 3.5 kg.
-Used drives should provide speeds about 0.9 m/s on the flat ground.
+A range of the robot depends mainly on the accumulators and implemented solutions for energy saving.
+Initially, it is assumed that robot can operate on area less than 0.5 hectares.
+Additionally, the robot can be load with 3 kg and a curb weight should be about 3.5 kg.
+Used drives should provide speeds of about 0.9 m/s on the flat ground.

 A robot case

 The robot case was made of aluminum profiles (EN AW-6060).
-A floor plate was cut from aluminum sheet having a thickness of 2 mm.
-Inside of the robot were placed two protected chambers for batteries made of aluminum profiles 30x50x2.5.
-The main purpose of chamber application is protection main robot modules against unstable lithium-polymer batteries (somtimes may be burn).
+A floor plate was cut from an aluminum sheet having a thickness of 2 mm.
+Inside of the robot was placed two protected chambers for batteries made of aluminum profiles 30x50x2.5.
+The main purpose of chamber application is protection main robot modules against unstable lithium-polymer batteries (sometimes may be burn).

 It was used Mobot MBW-120/55/4 wheels, which have hubs of plastic and rubber tread.
-Outside diameter of wheel is 120 mm and inner diameter is about 55 mm.
+The outside diameter of the wheel is 120 mm and the inner diameter is about 55 mm.
 Wheels can be used even on rugged terrain.

-The power transmission was realized with a designed axle mounted to wheel on one side and to motor shaft on the other side.
-Every wheel has corresponding bearing.
+The power transmission was realized with a designed axle mounted to the wheel on one side and to the motor shaft on the other side.
+Every wheel has a corresponding bearing.
 Bearing seats were placed outside of the robot

 body and were used 61901 2RS (12x24x6 mm) bearings.